Chloe-Tang-1512/Flash-Cards/README.md

     """Main menu for the flashcard program."""
     # Default flashcard set
     default_flash_cards = {
-        "Python": "A high-level programming language.",
-        "Variable": "A storage location paired with an associated symbolic name.", "Function": "A block of reusable code that performs a specific task.", "Loop": "A programming construct that repeats a block of code.", "Dictionary": "A data structure that stores key-value pairs.", "List": "A collection of ordered items in Python.", "Tuple": "An immutable collection of ordered items in Python.", "Class": "A blueprint for creating objects in object-oriented programming.", "Module": "A file containing Python code that can be imported and reused.", "Exception": "An error that occurs during the execution of a program."
+        "Python": {"definition": "A high-level programming language.", "correct": 0, "total": 0}, "Variable": {"definition": "A storage location paired with an associated symbolic name.", "correct": 0, "total": 0}, "Function": {"definition": "A block of reusable code that performs a specific task.", "correct": 0, "total": 0}, "Loop": {"definition": "A programming construct that repeats a block of code.", "correct": 0, "total": 0}, "Dictionary": {"definition": "A data structure that stores key-value pairs.", "correct": 0, "total": 0}, "List": {"definition": "A collection of ordered items in Python.", "correct": 0, "total": 0}, "Tuple": {"definition": "An immutable collection of ordered items in Python.", "correct": 0, "total": 0}, "Class": {"definition": "A blueprint for creating objects in object-oriented programming.", "correct": 0, "total": 0}, "Module": {"definition": "A file containing Python code that can be imported and reused.", "correct": 0, "total": 0}, "Exception": {"definition": "An error that occurs during the execution of a program.", "correct": 0, "total": 0}
     }

     # Dictionary to store multiple flashcard sets